panther-labs/terraform-provider-panther/README.md

 ## Usage

-Use the examples directory as a guide for setting up the provider.
+Use the examples directory and the corresponding [README.md](./examples/README.md) as a guide on setting up the provider and trying out terraform command to create/update/delete resources.

 ## Developing the Provider